secure-diversITy/splunk/splunkhelper/README.md

 		splunkd is running (PID: 6535).
 		splunk helpers are running (PIDs: 6536 6547 6879 7061).

-	5) type "splunk status" (or "splunkstatus") as user <splunk> (the one you defined as SPLUSR) it should look similar to this (no "dropping privileges" because executed by the SPLUSR):
+	2) type "splunk status" (or "splunkstatus") as user <splunk> (the one you defined as SPLUSR) it should look similar to this (no "dropping privileges" because executed by the SPLUSR):
 		... execution command was <splunk>
 		... executed as user <splunk>
 		splunkd is running (PID: 6535).
 		splunk helpers are running (PIDs: 6536 6547 6879 7061).

-	6) you should check the output carefully once that everything goes well but then you never need to care about again ;)
+	3) you should check the output carefully once that everything goes well but then you never need to care about again ;)

+## Automatic splunk> startup when booting:

+    1) if you already have the init.d script installed skip this step and go to step 2.
-    7) Automatic splunk> start by init.d: You need to enable the init.d script *without* the splunkhelper cmds and as user <root>:
+       Automatic splunk> start by init.d: You need to enable the init.d script *without* the splunkhelper cmds and as user <root>:
             #> /opt/splunk/bin/splunk enable boot-start -user splunk
             (where "/opt/splunk/" is your splunk installation path)

-       Afterwards open the init.d script and change all occurences of the path:
+    2)   Afterwards open the init.d script and change all occurences of the path:
             #> vim /etc/init.d/splunk
-            /opt/splunk/ --> /usr/
+            /opt/splunk/ --> /usr/local/
             e.g.:
-            "/opt/splunk/bin/splunk" start ..... --> "/usr/bin/splunk" start ...
+            "/opt/splunk/bin/splunk" start ..... --> "/usr/local/bin/splunk" start ...

-            or use sed:
+            or more easily use this single sed line:
-            #> sed -i s#/opt/splunk/bin#/usr/bin#g /etc/init.d/splunk
+            #> sed -i s#/opt/splunk/bin#/usr/local/bin#g /etc/init.d/splunk

-    8) if splunk version >= 6.1.1: Set/Check the fallback splunk user variable:
+    3) if splunk version >= 6.1.1: Set/Check the fallback splunk user variable:
             (splunk)$> vim /opt/splunk/etc/splunk-launch.conf

             SPLUNK_OS_USER=splunk (where "splunk" is your splunk username)

-        That variable should be set already correctly by step 7 but checking it doesn't hurt right?!
+        That variable should be set already correctly by step 1 but checking it doesn't hurt right?!
-        If that variable is set and you forget step 7 or overwrite the init.d script by accident it will not destroy anything 'cause of this variable here.
+        If that variable is set and you forget step 2 or overwrite the init.d script by accident it will not destroy anything 'cause of this variable here.